 Ms. Alia Brennan (605) 723- 3382 ext.
 3223

 My name is Alia Brennan, and I am your K-4 school counselor!
 I was born and raised in Chadron, Nebraska.
-I attended Chadron State College and received my Bachelor of Arts degree in May of 2017 while playing 4 years of collegiate volleyball for the Eagles.
-I then enrolled in the master’s programs at Chadron State College in the Fall of 2017, and in December of 2019 I graduated with my Master of Arts in Education for school counseling.
-After taking a year to work from home, I decided to set my sights on entering my degree field.
-I have always been in awe of the Black Hills and all the recreational activities that they offer, which prompted me to move my job search to this area.
-I am so truly fortunate to have begun my professional career in a small town and school district with employees that are so gracious, and I love the ability to get to know the student population on a first-name basis.
+I attended Chadron State College and received my Bachelor of Arts degree in May of 2017 while playing four years of collegiate volleyball for the Eagles.
+I then enrolled in the Master's programs at Chadron State College in the Fall of 2017, and in December of 2019, I graduated with my Master of Arts in Education for school counseling.
+After taking a year to work from home, I decided to enter my degree field.
+I have always been in awe of the Black Hills and its recreational activities, which prompted me to move my job search to this area.
+I am so genuinely fortunate to have begun my professional career in a small town and school district with employees that are so gracious, and I love the ability to get to know the student population on a first-name basis.

-Our young people spend a large amount of time in schools; therefore, there should be spaces where they feel safe to foster the best learning environment.
-This was the motivation that I found behind becoming a school counselor that combined my passion for mental health and education.
+Our young people spend a significant amount of time in schools; therefore, there should be spaces where they feel safe to foster the best learning environment.
+This motivation behind becoming a school counselor combined my passion for mental health and education.

 Dr. Mark J. Britzman (605) 723-3350 Ext.
 4415

 My name is Mark Britzman, and I have worked as a licensed psychologist and clinical mental health professional for more than thirty-two years.
 I previously achieved a tenured professorship in graduate-level counselor education at South Dakota State University in Brookings, SD.
-I enjoy speaking and writing, and as a result, I have authored five books and presented numerous seminars and workshops throughout the United States and beyond in character education, ethics in the workplace, and psychological well-being.
+I enjoy speaking and writing, so I have authored five books and presented numerous seminars and workshops throughout the United States and beyond in character education, ethics in the workplace, and psychological well-being.
 I was honored to be chosen as an International William Glasser Scholar.
-I received advanced training and five certifications in Choice Theory/Reality Therapy to continue to be a lifelong learner and a skilled counselor.
-My proudest professional accomplishment was receiving the South Dakota Counseling Association’s highest award for service.
+I received advanced training and five certifications in Choice Theory/Reality Therapy to continue becoming a lifelong learner and a skilled counselor.
+My proudest professional accomplishment was receiving the South Dakota Counseling Association's highest award for service.

-My name is Brian Aspen and I have been the school social worker and family liaison for the Belle Fourche School District.
-My role is to help our school district to enhance the district's ability to meet its academic mission, especially where home, school, and community collaboration is the key to achieving student success.
+My name is Brian Aspen, and I have been the school social worker and family liaison for the Belle Fourche School District.
+My role is to help our school district enhance its ability to meet its academic mission, especially where home, school, and community collaboration is the key to achieving student success.

 School District Mission Statement